ropensci/nasapower/inst/paper/paper.md

 _nasapower_ is an R [@RCT2018] package providing functionality to interface with the NASA-POWER API [@StackhouseJr2018] for reproducible data retrieval using R.
+Two functions, `get_power` and `create_met` are provided.
+The `get_power`
-A single function, `get_power`, is provided.
-The function provides complete access to all functionality that the POWER API provides, which includes three user communities, AG (agroclimatoloy), SSE (Surface meteorology and Solar Energy) and SB (Sustainable Buildings); three temporal averages, Daily, Inter-annual and Climatology; three geographic options, single point, regional and global for the appropriate 141 parameters offered. _nasapower_ uses _lubridate_ [@Grolemund2011] internally to format and parse dates which are passed along to the the query constructed using _crul_ [@Chamberlain2018] to interface with the POWER API.
+function provides complete access to all functionality that the POWER API provides, which includes three user communities, AG (agroclimatoloy), SSE (Surface meteorology and Solar Energy) and SB (Sustainable Buildings); three temporal averages, Daily, Inter-annual and Climatology; three geographic options, single point, regional and global for the appropriate 141 parameters offered. _nasapower_ uses _lubridate_ [@Grolemund2011] internally to format and parse dates which are passed along to the the query constructed using _crul_ [@Chamberlain2018] to interface with the POWER API.
 The query returns a json response, which is parsed by _jsonlite_ [@Ooms2014] to obtain the url of the .csv file that has been requested.
 The .csv file is read directly into R using _readr_ [@Wickham2017].
 Data are returned in a tidy data frame [@Wickham2014] as a _tibble_ [@Mueller2018].
-Extended documentation is provided with examples of converting it to spatial objects using _raster_ [@Hijmans2017] and for obtaining solar radiation values and generating a .met file using the _APSIM_ R package [@Fainges2017] to use in the APSIM model.
+The `create_met` function is essentially a wrapper for the `get_power` function coupled with the `prepareMet` function from _APSIM_ [@Fainges2017] to simplify the process of querying the data and creating .met files for use in Agricultural Production Systems sIMulator (APSIM) modelling work.
+Extended documentation is provided with examples of converting it to spatial objects using _raster_ [@Hijmans2017] and a special use-case for obtaining solar radiation values and generating a .met file using the _APSIM_ to use in the APSIM modelling framework.

 Integrating this data retrieval and formatting in R will streamline processes with models such as APSIM [@Keating2003], DSSAT